erickpintor/parallel-SMR/README.md

 - Static scheduling protocols: Scheduling decisions are made before requests are ordered for execution.
 Thus, there is no request scheduling at the replicas.

+This library implements the late and early scheduling techniques, presented below.

+### Late Scheduling

+Late scheduling is based on a dependency graph, there are several implementations of this graph that lead to different level of concurrency and performance.
+The late scheduling techniques implemented in this library were published in the following paper.

+- **Ian Escobar, Fernando Dotti, Eduardo Alchieri and Fernando Pedone.
+Boosting concurrency in Parallel State Machine Replication.
+ACM/IFIP International Middleware Conference 2019.**

+In the following we explain how to implemente and execute an application using these techiques.
+We use as a demo the linked list implemetation used in the experiments reported in the previouly mentioned paper.

+### Early Scheduling